Bio Art & Design Award 2019

 The development of this coating will facilitate the transition from synthetic to eco-friendly biomaterials.
 Reducing the carbon footprint of the (fashion) industry will make our blue planet a better place.

-The Fungal Supercoating is a project developed after winning the Bio Art & Design Award 2019 together with my partner, cell biologist Aneta Schaap-Oziemlak (Bio-Inspired Think Tank) we applied and got successfully matched to the Radboudumc/Canisius Wilhelmina Ziekenhuis.
+The Fungal Supercoating is a project developed after winning the Bio Art & Design Award 2019 together with cell biologist Aneta Schaap-Oziemlak (Bio-Inspired Think Tank) we applied and got successfully matched to the Radboudumc/Canisius Wilhelmina Ziekenhuis.
 Together with Professor Paul Verweij and Sybren de Hoog from the Center of Expertise in Mycology we worked for 6 months towards a liquid coating.